jujuneos/jujuneos/README.md

 ### Hello, World! 👋

-- My name is Júnior, I'm Information Systems' student on Federal University of Sergipe.
+- My name is Júnior, I'm Information Systems student at Federal University of Sergipe.

 - I've already worked with technical support on Faculty of Administration and Business of Sergipe, and as FTTH Network projectist at New Telecom.